MylesMor/nanoleafapi/README.md

 __05/01/20__: As of package version `1.0.5`, the bug described in issue #1 by [vadichi](https://github.com/vadichi) relating to the function `set_effect()` has been resolved.

 __13/01/20__: As of package version `1.1.0`, added a discovery module to identify Nanoleaf devices on your network and a test class.
+To use this test class, please insert the IP of your Nanoleaf device and the authorisation token into `test_nanoleaf.py`` in the `setUpClass` method.

 # Table of Contents
 1. [Installation](#Installation)